Rafli Mursalim

-Muhammad Rafli Mursalim (born 5 March 1999) is an Indonesian professional footballer who last plays as a striker for Liga 2 club Gresik United.
+Muhammad Rafli Mursalim (born 5 March 1999) is an Indonesian professional footballer who plays as a striker.

 Club career

 Mitra Kukar

 Was born in Tangerang, Rafli started his professional career with Mitra Kukar in 2018.
 He made his professional debut on 11 May 2018 in a match against Bali United at the Aji Imbut Stadium, Tenggarong.
 Rafli made 22 league appearances and scored 4 goals for Mitra Kukar.

 Persija Jakarta

 In 2020, Rafli signed a contract with Indonesian Liga 1 club Persija Jakarta.

 Sulut United (loan)

 He was signed for Sulut United to play in the Liga 2 in the 2020 season, on loan from Persija Jakarta.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Dewa United (loan)

 He was signed for Dewa United to play in the Liga 2 in the 2021 season, on loan from Persija Jakarta.